 What happens if you don't pay on time?

 Interest is due on any unpaid taxes at the rate specified by Philadelphia Code 19-509.
 In addition, penalty will be due at the rate of 1.25% for each month the tax remains unpaid.

 For more information about interest and penalty rates, visit the interest, penalties, and fees page.

 If you’re approved for tax forgiveness under Pennsylvania 40 Schedule SP, you may be eligible for an income-based Wage Tax refund.
 People who meet the criteria can receive a refund of up to 0.5% on City Wage Taxes that their employer withheld from their paychecks.

 How to apply the reduction

-You must attach a completed Pennsylvania Schedule SP for tax year 2016 to your refund petition to be eligible to receive the income-based rates.
+You must attach a completed Pennsylvania Schedule SP to your refund petition to be eligible to receive the income-based rates.
 The City of Philadelphia will check to make sure your Schedule SP matches the state’s records.